CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 This is an SPF record that basically says: "all SMTPeter IP addresses can be used to send email out of my name."
-If you use other servers too, then your SPF has to be a little longer, but it should at least contain the "include:smtpeter.com" part, so that your mails can flow through SMTPeter.
+If you use other servers too, then your SPF record has to be a little longer, but it should at least contain the "include:smtpeter.com" part, so that your mails can flow through SMTPeter.